davetron5000/naildrivin5.com/_posts/2025-06-12-neovim-and-lsp-servers-working-with-docker-based-development.md

 ## Getting an LSP Server To Work with Neovim

-Getting an LSP server to work requires figuring out how install the server, then configuring Neovim to use it via the [lsp-config plugin](https://github.com/neovim/nvim-lspconfig).
-This creates the meta-problem of how to set up that plugin, because Neovim has a lot of plugin management systems.
+Getting an LSP server to work requires figuring out how install the server, then configuring Neovim to use it via `vim.lsp` in Lua (previously you were required to use the [lsp-config plugin](https://github.com/neovim/nvim-lspconfig))

-I use a system that allows me to clone plugins from a Git repo inside `~/.vim` (for Vim) and `~/.local/share/nvim/site` (for Neovim) and restart Vim and stuff works.
-It's been so long I don't know what this is called.

-After you've installed `lsp-config` however you install Neovim plugins, the next issue is that most of the configuration is documented in Lua.
+Once you realize LSP configuration is built in, the next issue is that most of the configuration is documented in Lua.
 Because I am old, all my configuration is in VimScript.
 Getting some Lua configuration is a single line of code, inside `~/.config/nvim/init.vim`:

 ```
 lua require('config')